IVAN-URBACZKA/FRONT-END-Responsive-Web-Design-Projects---Build-a-Survey-Form/README.md

 ##### User Story #5: Inside the form element, I am required to enter an email in a field with id="email".

-##### User Story #6: If I enter an email that is not formatted correctly, I will see an HTML5 validation error.
+##### User Story #6: If I enter an email that is not formatted correctly, I will see the HTML5 validation error.

 ##### User Story #7: Inside the form, I can enter a number in a field with id="number".